mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 </details>

 ### Show Letters Screen
-- Displays the round number in and chosen letters within tiles in ASCII art.
+- Displays the round number and chosen letters within tiles in ASCII art.
-- Displays the user current score and any previous high score.
+- Displays the user's current score and any previous high score.
 - Displays brief instructions on how to play the letters round.
 - Pauses and displays a message for the user to press a key when they are ready to start the timer and input their word.
-- User stories covered: 1, 4, 6, 7, 9, 11, 12, 13, 14
+- User stories covered: 1, 4, 7, 9, 11, 12, 14

 <details><summary>Screenshots</summary>
 <img src="docs/features/show_letters_screen.PNG" alt="Show Letters Screen">
 </details>

 ### Letters Guess Screen
-- Displays the round number in and chosen letters within tiles in ASCII art.
+- Displays the round number and chosen letters within tiles in ASCII art.
-- Displays the user current score and any previous high score.
+- Displays the user's current score and any previous high score.
 - Displays a message indicating the 30 second timer has started.
-- Displays a user prompt asking the user to input thier longest word.
+- Displays a user prompt asking the user to input their longest word.
 - The prompt provides specific feedback if invalid values or letters not shown in the chosen letters are entered.
 - User stories covered: 1, 6, 7, 9, 11, 12, 13, 14